Official NACSW™ K9 Nose Work® Element Specialty Trials September 16, 2018

 Competitors should expect to keep their dogs confined in a crate or vehicle when not competing.
 The logistics of a trial typically do not allow for dogs to hang out on leash in between searches.
 Competitors should plan to provide their own shade using canopies or shade cloths.

 Females in Season: Will be allowed to run wearing “pants” at the very end of the running orders after all other dogs have been judged.
 Females in season will be parked and pottied in areas separate from the other dogs while at the trial if the location logistics permit.
-Handlers must contact Autumn Grimm at email@example.com so plans can be made for the dog.
+Handlers must contact Kristi Portugue at firstname.lastname@example.org so plans can be made for the dog.

 Rules: Complete rules are available at www.NACSW.net.
 It is the responsibility of each competitor to read and understand the current NACSW™ Rule book prior to participating in a NACSW™ event.